 In 2012, the number of injury crashes reported was 51,685 in Michigan.
 Of these, 3,981 had alcohol involved.
 The number of fatal crashes which involved alcohol was 260.
 In the U.S., a person is injured almost every 90 seconds in an alcohol related auto accident.

 If you are facing charges relating to drunk driving, you will likely need an attorney to help you maintain your rights and legal options.
-The Law Offices of Daniel J. Harris, P.C. is a skilled drunk driving attorney Gaylord MI who understands the laws and the defenses regarding drunk driving.
+Harris Law is a skilled drunk driving attorney Gaylord MI who understands the laws and the defenses regarding drunk driving.
 To find out more about our services, contact us today at 231.347.4444 or online here to find out how we can help.